 Remove Water Rings and Scratches

 Bring back the beautiful look of wood by using a bit of slightly warm olive oil to cover small scratches and water rings.
 Apply the oil with a soft cloth and then buff with a dry cloth.
-Make a good furniture polish to use weekly by mixing one-fourth cup olive oil, four tablespoons of distilled white vinegar, and two teaspoons lemon juice.
+Make a good furniture polish to use weekly by mixing 1/4 cup olive oil, four tablespoons of distilled white vinegar, and two teaspoons of lemon juice.
 Place it in a spray bottle and give it a good shake before each use.
 Store in the refrigerator.